xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 > This is a standalone course, and you can take this so long as you have basic machine learning knowledge.
 This is the third course in the Deep Learning Specialization.

+## Key Point
+### Week 1
+* Understand why Machine Learning strategy is important
+* Apply satisficing and optimizing metrics to set up your goal for ML projects
+* Choose a correct train/dev/test split of your dataset
+* Understand how to define human-level performance
+* Use human-level perform to define your key priorities in ML projects
+* Take the correct ML Strategic decision based on observations of performances and dataset

+### Week 2
+* Understand what multi-task learning and transfer learning are
+* Recognize bias, variance and data-mismatch by looking at the performances of your algorithm on train/dev/test sets

 ## ML Strategy 1